 Depending on the construction and condition of your property, many things may be reused or recycled which subsequently subsidises the total cost of your demolition project.
 Most commonly bricks and timber are treated and resold as used building materials with windows, doors and even entire kitchens sometimes being salvaged also.

 Demolition contractors destroy historic buildings that should be saved:

 Demolition contractors help preservationists save & restore historical buildings by removing harmful substances & making way for energy efficiency upgrades

 Demolition is bad for the environment:

 Home Demolitions is leading the way in environmental conservation.
-We like many others in the industry removes toxins and hazardous material from by gone eras from old buildings.
+We like many others in the industry we remove toxins and hazardous materials from by gone eras from old buildings.

 Demolition overcrowds landfills with debris:

 Home Demolitions has been salvaging building materials long before the modern green movement was popular.
 Over 970,000 tonnes of metals, wood and cement is recycled in Australia each year thanks to the demolition industry.